ntutic/json_scrapy/docs/topics/jobs.rst

 Request serialization
 ---------------------

-For persistence to work, :class:`~scrapy.Request` objects must be serializable with :mod:`pickle`, except for the ``callback`` and ``errback`` values passed to their ``__init__`` method, which must be methods of the running :class:`~scrapy.Spider` class.
+For persistence to work, :class:`~jscrapy.Request` objects must be serializable with :mod:`pickle`, except for the ``callback`` and ``errback`` values passed to their ``__init__`` method, which must be methods of the running :class:`~jscrapy.Spider` class.

 If you wish to log the requests that couldn't be serialized, you can set the :setting:`SCHEDULER_DEBUG` setting to ``True`` in the project's settings page.